rockettheme/docs/Docs/joomla/platform/templates.md

 At this point, you'll access the Joomla Web Installer to complete installation.
 We have step-by-step guides for installing a [Joomla 2.5][joomla25] or [3.x][joomla3x] site available to take you through the remainder of the installation process.

 ### Installing a Template Bundle
-Assuming that you already have Joomla installed and just wish to migrate your existing site to a RocketTheme template using Gantry Framework, the bundle installation option is probably going to be what you're looking for.
+Assuming that you already have Joomla installed and just wish to change your existing site over to a RocketTheme template using Gantry Framework, the bundle installation option is probably going to be what you're looking for.
 This bundle includes the template itself in addition to Gantry, so you can hit the ground running with a single installation package.

 >> Note: The Bundle template is only necessary if the Gantry Library is not installed at `/components/com_gantry`.